pranall/GNN/diversify/README.md

   booktitle={International Conference on Learning Representations}, year={2023}
 }

+Thanks to Rishabh Gupta for contributing some code for this project.
+Please check his GitHub repo: https://github.com/rishabharizona/gnnintegrated.git)
 ```
 ## Contact

 ```
-If you find this information useful or would like to propose any suggestions feel free to drop an email here: pranal.a.gaikwad@gmail.com
+If you find this information useful or would like to propose any suggestions feel free to drop an email here: (pranal.a.gaikwad@gmail.com)
 ```